schachris/react-native-ad-manager/README.md

 Under the Google EU User Consent Policy, you must make certain disclosures to your users in the European Economic Area (EEA) and obtain their consent to use cookies or other local storage, where legally required, and to use personal data (such as AdID) to serve ads.
 This policy reflects the requirements of the EU ePrivacy Directive and the General Data Protection Regulation (GDPR).

-The React Native Admanager Mobile Ads module provides out of the box support for helping to manage your users consent within your application.
+The React Native AdManager Mobile Ads module provides out of the box support for helping to manage your users consent within your application.
 The AdsConsent helper which comes with the module wraps the Google UMP SDK for both Android & iOS, and provides a single JavaScript interface for both platforms.

-> This is mostly copied from https://docs.page/invertase/react-native-google-mobile-ads/european-user-consent. as invertase did a great work on it.
+> This is mostly copied from https://docs.page/invertase/react-native-admanager-mobile-ads/european-user-consent. as invertase did a great work on it.

 ### Understanding AdMob Ads